Do you want to make your vows rock but unsure how to get started? Swayed by the gazillion examples out there in

 Why do you love your partner?
-How would you describe him/her to a stranger?
 What do they do that makes them different to anyone else you’ve ever been with?

 - If in the future you have hard times, what do you promise to always do during this period?

 Does your partner have children, or do you already have children together – of the fur or non-fur variety – if so, what kind of parent/step-parent do you promise to be?

 Try to forget your audience.
 Write your vows for your partner and not for your guests.
 This may sound obvious, but I think it’s easy get hung up on ‘will people laugh’ or ‘will my friends and family think these romantic enough’.
 Imagine it’s just you and your partner, and you’re getting one chance to really explain to them exactly what you promise to do throughout your married life together.